 What happens during a Colonoscopy?

-The day before the actual procedure you will receive liquid laxative prep instructions to clean your colon.
-It may involve drinking lots of water and some not so great tasting liquids.
-If you recall that medication, a short-acting drug for inducing sedation, that was overprescribed and given to Michael Jackson?
+You will receive liquid laxative prep instructions to clean your colon the day before the procedure.
+This may involve drinking lots of water and some not-so-great-tasting liquids.
+Do you recall that medication, a short-acting drug for inducing sedation, that was overprescribed and given to Michael Jackson?
 You won’t remember anything about the colonoscopy.
 The sedating medication will completely knock you out.
-I know I didn’t remember anything after my procedure, kinda scary!
+I know I didn’t remember anything after my procedure—kind of scary!

 The whole idea behind a colonoscopy is not to detect cancer but to remove the polyps or growths that could turn into the disease.
 Typically, it takes years, even decades, for colon cancer to develop.